About Patrick M. Gallivan

 Gallivan has also authored legislation to reform onerous, outdated, duplicative and unnecessary regulations on private business.
 He co-chaired a series of forums across the state and helped author a report identifying over two thousand burdensome and unnecessary regulations and why they should be eliminated.

-Senator Gallivan was also successful in legalizing the use of crossbows during archery season in New York State and is a strong backer of sportsmen and women.
-He voted against the NY SAFE Act and continues to support the repeal of the law which he believes infringes on the Second Amendment rights of law abiding citizens.
+Senator Gallivan has defended the Second Amendment rights of law abiding citizens, was successful in legalizing the use of crossbows during archery season in NYS and is a strong backer of sportsmen and women.

 As a twice-elected Sheriff of Erie County and a former New York State Trooper, Gallivan brings an extensive background in law enforcement to the State Senate.
-He has secured funding to provide Resource Officers to school districts and has supported community-based programs to combat domestic violence.
-Senator Gallivan serves as Chairman of the Senate Committee on Crime Victims, Crime and Corrections, sits on the Senate Majority Task Force on Counterterrorism and Public Protection and is a member of the Heroin Task Force.
-Other committee assignments include Agriculture; Finance; Codes; Higher Education; and Commerce, Economic Development and Small Business.
+He has secured funding to provide Resource Officers to school districts, has supported community-based programs to combat domestic violence and to enhance the rights of crime victims.

 Gallivan is also a small business owner, founding and operating a full service professional investigation and security firm.
 In addition, Gallivan previously served as a Member of the New York State Board of Parole.
 He holds a master’s degree in Criminal Justice from the State University of New York at Albany and is a graduate of Canisius College in Buffalo.
 Gallivan has also received numerous awards and honors for his long and distinguished service to the community and has served numerous professional, charitable, civic and fraternal organizations.

 Senator Gallivan lives in Elma with his wife, Mary Pat.
-They have two children, Jenna and Conor.
+They have two children, Jenna and Conor, and recently celebrated the birth of their first grandchild.